 - Greater supply and less demand leads to lower implied volatility and a cheaper option price

-- Short-dated options lead to low implied volatility
+- Short-dated options have lower implied volatility

-- Long-dated options lead to high implied volatility
+- Long-dated options have higher implied volatility

 Implied Volatility Trading Strategies

 When using implied volatility to price options, there are some key considerations to keep in mind.

 - Implied volatility indicates market sentiment and the size and magnitude of the move an asset may make.